AppsDJ/HelloAndroid/README.md

 ![alt text](https://github.com/AppsDJ/HelloAndroid/blob/master/screenshot_udacity_land.png)

+### On Layouts
+Currently the portrait orientation uses an outer LinearLayout with inner nested RelativeLayouts, whereas the landscape orientation uses only nested RelativeLayouts.
+This is intentional for practice purposes only and not for efficiency.
-This project will subsequently be converted to include LinearLayouts (for practice purposes) and finally to use the newer and more efficient ConstraintLayout.
+This project will subsequently be converted to use the newer and more efficient ConstraintLayout.